 - Exposure to illnesses: Being around other sick children (like at daycare or school) can increase a child’s risk of getting sick and developing ear infections.

 Diagnosing an Ear Infection

-An ear infection is diagnosed by a healthcare provider who looks at the ear drum using an otoscope to determine the presence of infection.
-This exam can take place at the provider’s office or via an at-home virtual visit.
+An ear infection is diagnosed by an advanced practice provider who looks at the ear drum using an otoscope to determine the presence of infection.
+This exam can take place at the pediatrician’s office.

 How to Treat an Ear Infection

-Ear infections can be acute – lasting from a few days until two weeks – or chronic, in which they last longer than two weeks.
+Ear infections can be acute, which means lasting from a few days until two weeks, or they can be chronic, which means they last longer than two weeks.

 While both acute and chronic ear infections are painful and unpleasant for a child, they are typically not considered dangerous.
 In fact, an ear infection can often heal on its own without the use of antibiotics.
 In these cases, providers will usually recommend keeping a close watch on the child while giving the body a chance to fight off the infection on its own.